 Not only will you help change someone’s earthly life – you’ll impact their eternal life.
 By being involved in missions, you can take part in God’s plan to reach the nations.

 Camp housing is in nice dorms all with ceramic tile floors and bathrooms.
 Colorful metal bunk beds give plenty of room for a good night's rest.
 These are very nice facilities.
+There are some rooms for couples and families sometimes are able to use sections of cabins together.

 No visa is required to enter Mexico but you must have a valid passport.